-Shared living is a new adult living option being offered by LifeScape starting this summer.
+Shared living is a new adult living option being offered by LifeScape.
 It pairs an individual, couple, or family to share their home with a person who has a disability.
 It enables people needing supports to experience a real home and community life and provides more consistent caregiving.
 Shared living can last as long as it works for both parties, but averages three to five years nationally.

-We are working with our state partners to put the program in place.
-LifeScape will match the host home provider – who is an independent contractor and owns or leases the home – with the participant.
+We worked with our state partners to put the program in place.
+LifeScape matches the host home provider – who is an independent contractor and owns or leases the home – with the participant.
 Background checks and an extensive matching process help ensure a quality pairing.

-LifeScape will provide ongoing oversight, meeting regularly with host home providers and participants and acting as the financial intermediary.
-LifeScape will provide training to host home providers and work to build a solid relationship and foundation prior to the participant and host home provider entering into a contract agreement.
+LifeScape provides ongoing oversight, meeting regularly with host home providers and participants and acting as the financial intermediary.
+LifeScape also provides training to host home providers and works to build a solid relationship and foundation prior to the participant and host home provider entering into a contract agreement.
 The contracts and agreements regarding compensation for host home provider will be provided upfront prior to entering into any living arrangement.

-The participant’s Conflict-Free Case Manager and guardian remain unchanged and will continue any day service participation.
+The participant’s Conflict-Free Case Manager and guardian remain unchanged under the Shared Living arrangement, and he or she will continue any day service participation as usual.
 As always, the family is encouraged to remain actively engaged with their loved one.

 South Dakota does allow the participant’s family to act as his or her host home provider if the arrangement is agreed upon by all parties involved.

-Shared living is set to be offered beginning in July 2019, dependent on sufficient participants and host home providers.
-To learn more about Shared Living—either as a participant or as a host home provider—contact Director of Admissions Melanie DeBates at melanie.debates@LifeScapeSD.org or call (605) 444-9550.
+To learn more about Shared Living—either as a participant or as a host home provider—contact Stephanie Busjahn, in Admissions, at stephanie.busjahn@LifeScapeSD.org or call (605) 444-9853.